almartin82/safe-to-eat/archetypes/default.md

 alm_description:

 # find these
-show_source: ex Ezra Klein Show
+show_source:
-original_title: as appears in the source feed
-original_subtitle: as appears in the source feed
-original_description: "as appears in the source feed.
-Escape quotes"
+original_title:
+original_subtitle:
+original_description: ""
 podcast_url: "some url"
+audio_type: "audio/mpeg
-audio_type: "audio/mpeg for mp3, audio/mp4 for m4a"
+audio/mpeg for mp3, audio/mp4 for m4a"
 duration: "format as 3600 or 14:45"
 ---